ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > - SRR8288562
 > - SRR8288564
 > - SRR8288557
-> Be aware that the samples called SRR8288561 and SRR8288562 are control samples at 4 hours.
-Also, note that SRR8288564 and SRR8288557 are treated samples subjected to UV-B exposure at 4 hours.
+> Note that the samples called SRR8288561 and SRR8288562 are control samples at 4 hours.
+Also, be aware that SRR8288564 and SRR8288557 are treated samples subjected to UV-B exposure at 4 hours.
 {: .solution}

 #### Step 5 - Basic Analysis